expos-model/ExposR/README.md

 angle tends to decrease the size and number of protected areas while increasing the odds that these sites are protected.

-The expos_damage function uses output from the Hurrecon model and topographic exposure maps for eight cardinal wind directions (N, NE, E, etc) from the Expos model to create maps of enhanced Fujita scale wind damage for particular hurricanes.
+2. The <i>expos_damage</i> function estimates regional hurricane damage where topographic exposure at each location is determined by peak wind direction.
+If a location is protected, the enhanced Fujita scale (EF) rating is reduced by a specified amount.
+This function requires a hurricane GeoTiff file created by Hurrecon, exposure files created by Expos for the eight cardinal wind directions (N, NE, E, etc), and a reprojection file in csv format that contains lat/long coordinates for the lower left and upper right corners of the digital elevation model.

+The output file is a raster file in GeoTiff format with the following values:
+0 = missing, 1 = no damage, 2 = F0 damage, 3 = F1 damage, 4 = F2 damage,
+5 = F3 damage, 6 = F4 damage, 7 = F5 damage.
+Output files are named
-Output files are named "hhhh-damage-yy-p.tif" where hhhh is the hurricane ID from Hurrecon, yy is the inflection angle, and p is protection value.
-The last is the reduction in damage (in Fujita scale ratings) in areas protected from the peak wind direction at that location.
+"hhhh-damage-yy-z.tif" where hhhh is the hurricane ID, yy is the inflection angle, and z is the reduction in EF rating for protected areas.

 EXPOS is available in both R (ExposR) and Python (ExposPython) versions.
 The model is an updated version of the original EXPOS model written in Borland